About Hudson

 Walkable & Character-Filled

 Hudson's most distinctive area, with older homes, a walkable main street, and easy access to the St. Croix riverfront.
-It tends to appeal to buyers who want character and convenience over lot size.
-The downtown has restaurants, local shops, and a genuine small-city energy that feels especially strong for a river town this close to the metro.
+It appeals to buyers who want character and convenience over lot size — the kind of neighborhood where San Pedro Café and the Phipps Center are part of the weekly routine, not a destination.

 Typical price range: $450k+